ISO Invariance Explained

 You’r right, never realized this, thanks!

 Nasim is correct, although technically the highest “native” ISO — in other words, the last ISO where the analog amplifier actually does anything new — seems to be ISO 1600.
-See: http://photonstophotos.net/Charts/RN_e.htm#Nikon%20D610_14
+See: photonstophotos.net/Chart…%20D610_14

 Sir according to my knowledge I think in Higher version dslrs iso of 50 is available and not in others.
 I my dlsr also iso amount is 100 only